 \subsection{Ablation Study}

 \paragraph{Reinforcement Learning vs. Supervised Fine-Tuning} To assess whether RL yields better OOD generalization, we conducted a controlled comparison.
 We compared our RL training with two SFT data collection strategies: (1) using ground-truth trajectories obtained from oracle solutions (mentioned in Section~\ref{sec:gym_verification}) (Oracle-SFT); and (2) distilling trajectories judged correct from a stronger LLM, seed-1.6-Thinking (Distillation).
-Specifically, for both strategies, we collected $10,000$ trajectories and fine-tuned Qwen2.5-32B-Instruct on these datasets (Detailed hyperparameters are listed in Appendix~\ref{app:sft_hyperparameters}).
+Specifically, for both strategies, we collected $10,000$ training trajectories each and fine-tuned Qwen2.5-32B-Instruct on these datasets (Detailed hyperparameters are listed in Appendix~\ref{app:sft_hyperparameters}).
 We then evaluated the resulting models on both the in-domain validation set and OOD tasks.
 As shown in Figure~\ref{fig:ablation_study_1}, SFT approaches achieved reasonable in-domain performance but exhibited marked degradation in OOD tasks, highlighting the need for active learning to achieve generalizability.
 Detailed results for each method on OOD tasks are listed in Appendix~\ref{app:ablation_results}.

-\paragraph{Environment Filter} To verify the efficiency of our designed quality filters, we compare the performance of trained models on filtered and unfiltered CodeGym under the same training setting and hyperparameters, and the base model is Qwen2.5-32B-Instruct.
-As shown in Table~\ref{tab:ablation_study_2}, the unfiltered training set performs worse than the filtered one in both the in-domain validation set and the OOD tasks, revealing that our designed environment filters can boost the efficiency of RL training.
+\paragraph{Environment Filter} To evaluate the effectiveness of our quality filters, we compare the performance of trained models on filtered and unfiltered CodeGym under the same training settings and hyperparameters, using the same base model Qwen2.5-32B-Instruct.
+As shown in Table~\ref{tab:ablation_study_2}, the unfiltered training set performs worse than the filtered one on both the in-domain validation set and the OOD tasks.
+This highlights the importance of high-quality data in RL training and shows that our environment filters can improve training efficiency.